 Source:www.peoplespharmacy.com

-By ahorrasi from Marshall, NC
+By Hello from Marshall, NC

 For minor burns, such as steam burns in the kitchen, after running cold water on the burn, you can put Vicks Vapor Rub or a similar product on it and it will take the sting/soreness out of the burn!

 If you burn yourself while cooking, as soon as possible, put honey on the burn.
 Just rub enough to cover the area that was burned (cover like a salve).
-It will immediately remove the hot sensation.
-I learned that valuable lesson after burning myself on my pressure canner.